Feed aggregator

 CISA Releases One Industrial Control Systems Advisory

-CISA released one Industrial Control Systems (ICS) advisory on April 9, 2024.
+CISA released one Industrial Control Systems (ICS) advisory on October 22, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.
-ICSA-24-100-01 SUBNET PowerSYSTEM Server and Substation Server CISA encourages users and administrators to review the newly released ICS advisory for technical details and mitigations.
+ICSA-24-296-01 ICONICS and Mitsubishi Electric Products CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.

 Continue Reading ›